-The tax policy debate in the first part of 2003 has focused on possible tax cuts.
-In February, the Administration included a set of tax cut proposals with its budget plan; the proposals would reduce taxes by an estimated \$1.57 trillion from FY2003 through FY2013.
-The proposals include a stimulus package, some additional tax cuts, and permanent extension of the 2001 tax cut.
+The tax policy debate in the first part of 2003 focused on a range of tax cuts.
+In February, the Administration included a set of tax cut proposals with its budget plan; the entire package proposed to reduce taxes by an estimated \$1.57 trillion from FY2003 through FY2013.
+The President's proposals include a stimulus package, some additional tax cuts, and permanent extension of the 2001 tax cut.
 On May 6, the House Ways and Means Committee approved H.R.
-2, the Jobs and Growth Tax Act, containing an estimated \$550 billion in tax cuts over the period 2003-2013.
+2, the Jobs and Growth Tax Relief and Reconciliation Act, containing an estimated \$550 billion in tax cuts over the period 2003-2013.
 The full House approved the bill on May 9.
-On May 8, the Senate Finance Committee approved S. 2 (later replaced by S. 1054), a package of tax cuts and revenueraising measures that would reduce taxes (and increase outlays) by a net amount of \$350 billion over 2003-2013.
+On May 8, the Senate Finance Committee approved S. 2 (later replaced by S. 1054), a package of tax cuts and revenue-raising measures that would reduce taxes (and increase outlays) by a net amount of \$350 billion over 2003-2013.
 The full Senate approved a modified version of the bill (now H.R.
 2, amended) on May 15.
 On May 23, both chambers approved a conference agreement containing \$320 billion in tax cuts and \$30 billion in spending increases.
 None of the revenue-raising items in the Senate bill were included in the final bill.
+The President signed the measure into law on May 28, P.L.
+108-27.